rodneyshupe/Cookbook/Recipes/Baking/Cookies/VeganBrownies.rst

 1. Preheat oven to 350°F. Prepare loaf pan by lining with parchment paper.
 2. Place all ingredients into a food processor and puree.
-3. Bake for 30 minues to 1 hour until a a toothpick can be inserted and removed dry.
+3. Bake for 30 minutes to 1 hour until a toothpick can be inserted and removed dry.
 Let cool and serve.

 Notes